Strange-0/Notes/README.md

 # Notes
-Notes and Cheataheet for Hacking.
+Notes and Cheatsheet for Hacking.